braindynamicslab/dyneusr/README.md

 All development happens here, on [GitHub](https://github.com/braindynamicslab/dyneusr/).

+Please feel free to report any issues and propose improvements.

-If you're interested in contributing to DyNeuSR, please refer to the [Contributing](https://github.com/braindynamicslab/dyneusr/blob/master/CONTRIBUTING.md) guide.
+If you're interested in contributing to DyNeuSR, please also refer to the [Contributing](https://github.com/braindynamicslab/dyneusr/blob/master/CONTRIBUTING.md) guide.